 Although it’s not typical, a UCC lien might affect your ability to obtain a personal loan.
 It will however affect your ability to take out a business loan as all creditors prefer to be in first place with their UCC-1 filing.

 You should understand what collateral you’re putting down when you apply for funding.
 In addition, you need to know if the lender is placing a UCC lien on your assets.

 If so, you need to know whether it’s a specific collateral or blanket lien.
 It’s important to know what the lien covers and how long it will be there until it’s removed from your business’s credit report.

 UCC Filing Issues

 UCC filings are public records.
 This means any business can check to see if another business has UCC filings.
 For this reason, it’s difficult to not disclose this information from potential creditors.

-Any UCC filings on your business will show up in background and credit checks on your business.
-A UCC filing isn’t necessarily bad, especially if your business is growing and doing well.
+Any UCCs filed on your business will show up in background and credit checks on your business.
+A UCC isn’t necessarily bad, especially if your business is growing and doing well.

 However, it may be hard to obtain additional business funding through traditional means, especially if a lender has a blanket lien on all of your collateral.
 This increases the risk for lenders and can stand in your way for obtaining the additional funding your business needs.

 It’s critical that when you satisfy your debt, the lender releases the lien with a UCC-3 filing.
 This allows your business to freely pursue other sources of funding.

 If you are thinking of taking on a loan that involves a UCC, speak to a financial expert before making any decisions.
 A UCC filing can be a positive scenario for your business especially if you’re growing and need to keep up with covering payroll.